disooqi/Labeeb/README.md

 Backpropagation is implemented in boring detail such that derivative steps is taken carefully and without any implicit or hidden details

-Natasy is Arabic word means the skilled scientist, or the clever doctor.

-Natasy is intended to be easy to use and intuitive to build your neural network.
+Labeeb is Arabic word means smart.
+It is intended to be easy to use and intuitive to build your neural network.
 To build you network to classify the will known MNIST dataset:
 1. Define your network
 ```python